greerjl/Implementation-Services-POC/README.md

 ## Table of contents

 - What this repo contains
+- Architecture Diagram
+- Timeline for Project Deployment at scale
 - Prerequisites
 - Local development
 - CI / GitHub Actions (OIDC)